snarfed/lexrpc/README.md

 ### 0.6 - unreleased

+* Drop `typing-extensions` version pin now that [typing-validation has been updated to be compatible with it](https://github.com/hashberg-io/typing-validation/issues/1).
-* Update bundled `app.bsky` and `com.atproto` lexicons, as of [bluesky-social/atproto@50f209e](https://github.com/snarfed/atproto/commit/50f209e6507d8bfff20fb78eae1d3ec963e926de).
+* Update bundled `app.bsky` and `com.atproto` lexicons, as of [bluesky-social/atproto@f45eef3](https://github.com/bluesky-social/atproto/commit/f45eef3414f8827ba3a6958a7040c7e38bfd6282).

 ### 0.5 - 2023-12-10